getsling/AppTemplate/README.md

 ## What is this?
 This is Gangverk's app template to create a new (universal) iOS app.
 It uses our preferred folder structure, default pods and handy macros.
+It includes a command line build script for creating a new build and uploading it to Hockey.

 If you need a slide over menu, have a look at [gangverk/MenuSkeleton](https://github.com/gangverk/MenuSkeleton) for a good skeleton that fits this project template.